If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 In response to increased online shopping and a truck driver shortage, many companies are offering increased salaries and sign-on bonuses.
 This is ideal for non-graduates, as many companies only care about your driving experience and CDL and do not have an education or degree requirement.

-While the BLS reports average driver pay of $45,260 per year, job seekers in 2020 and beyond may have even better prospects.
+While the BLS reports average driver pay of $47,130 per year, job seekers in 2021 and beyond may have even better prospects.
+Compared to last year, retailers are having to spend 30% more to transport goods via truck.

 Resources: Drivers have the option of driving for a company (in which case the only thing you need to bring to the table is a clean driving record and a CDL) or becoming owner-operators, in which they own and maintain their own truck.